stharrold/stharrold.github.io/content/20151230-predict-income-from-census.md

 <!-- ## Predicting household income -->
 [^services]:
     This project mounts a single disk for storage to a single instance and keeps the data in RAM for queries.
 A scaled version of this pipeline on the Google Cloud Platform may include integrated services such as [Cloud Storage](https://cloud.google.com/storage/) and [Big Query](https://cloud.google.com/bigquery/).
-[^acs-ftp]:
-    Data on the Census Bureau's FTP server is often mirrored to multiple locations.
-See ACS [Data via FTP](https://www.census.gov/programs-surveys/acs/data/data-via-ftp.html) for how to navigate to ACS data.
 [^no-api]:
     I'm downloading the data files rather than using the [Census Bureau's API](http://www.census.gov/developers/) because this project requires one-time access to all data rather than dynamic access to a subset of the data.
 [^pums]: